maxperala/MFT-Public/README.md

 ## Testing the app

+### Android

 The easiest way to test the app in its current development stage is to simply **download the latest .APK release** from this repository, and run it in an Android simulator or on a real device.
-It works using a backend I have deployed for testing purposes.
+It works using a backend I have deployed.

 **Note that the app requires for you to physically be in Tampere and visit locations on the map, so if you are located in a different city or don't wish to walk you will have to simulate your location somehow!**

 The location simulator in the Android studio emulator is easy to use and works well.
 You can also set a mock-location app in the settings of a physical device if you have developer mode enabled.

+### iOS

+The latest beta-release of the app is available through **Apple TestFlight.** You can opt-in as a beta tester using [this link](https://testflight.apple.com/join/Q88cuyS9).
+If you need an easy way to simulate your location on a real iOS device, you should look into [GeoPort](https://github.com/davesc63/GeoPort).
+### General

 > I recommend using Android API version 35 on the emulator, as this is the one used for development.
 If you were to build the iOS version I recommend iOS 17 and a physical device,
 > since expo-location does not currently pair well with the Xcode simulator.